(12/10/02)

 Bruce : are contemporty craft shows

-Bruce : there are also some traditional shows thta are good but I know less about them
+Bruce : there are also some traditional shows thta are good but I know less

 Lisa- : so more cutting edge, less home spun Santa Claus?

 Bruce : But for the most part.
-YOU are juried by a jury of artist to get into the shows
+YOU are juried by a jury of artist to get into

 Ken : so where do we locate what shows are going on & where ?